SarahSquyres/Portfolio/README.md

 ## Challenge Goals

-This challenge illustrates the importance of semantic HTML, a logical code structure, and accessibility.
+This challenge illustrates the importance of a responsive layout.

-In this challenge, a marketing agency provides code that needs to be modified so the codebase follows accessibility standards and is optimized for search engines.
-The code is redundant and also lacks semantic HTML elements and accessible alt attributes.
+In this challenge, an employer wants to view a potential employee's portfolio.

 ## Tools Used